Program: Linguistics (MA)

 Information Sheet, Flyer, or Brochure URL, if available online:

 3) Below is the link to your program's curriculum map (if submitted in 2009).
 If it has changed or if we do not have your program's curriculum map, please upload it as a PDF.

 - File (03/16/2020)

-The Department conducts a yearly faculty-wide assessment.
-In this, each student's grades, performance in class, and performance on research activities are evaluated.
-The goals are to provide faculty with a fully-informed view of the student's progress, as well as to provide students with individualized feedback on their performance and progress through the degree program.
+Yearly faculty-wide assessment is performed, whereby each students grades, performance in class, and performance on research activity is evaluated.
+The goals are to provide faculty with a fully-informed view of the students' progress, as well as to provide students with individualized feedback on their performance and progress through the degree.

 Ad hoc faculty group

 Persons or organization outside the university

 8) How did they evaluate, analyze, or interpret the evidence?